-A Local Authority v News Group Newspapers and Others
+A Local Authority v News Group Newspapers Ltd

 The arrest of a mother in connection with the death of two of her children at home was reported in the local and national media.
 The local authority obtained an order anonymising the surviving sibling.
 The mother, who was in a highly vulnerable state and had not been charged with any criminal offence, then applied to extend that order so that she too would be anonymised in further reports of the matter.